 Read the full herbal profile for each herb before choosing which are best for you.
 Select those that are most appropriate for your symptoms and situation.
 Heed potential interactions with your medications.
 Always follow recommendations for proper use.

-Take adaptogenic herbs when you anticipate upcoming stressful situations (even good ones) and during times of stress and anxiety for their normalizing and protective benefits.
+Start taking adaptogenic herbs when you anticipate upcoming stressful and anxiety-provoking situations (even good ones) and continue until the situation quiets down.
+Starting a new job?
+Have a colicky baby keeping you up nights while you are still trying to take care of yourself and go to work?
+Is it exam week?
+These are all good times to take adaptogens.
 Some of these herbs offer immediate feelings of calm, but generally work their magic over time.
 For help easing acute in-the-moment tension or anxiety, use herbs that provide quicker relief.

 Used properly, they are safe, non-toxic and non-habit forming.

 The following list of adaptogenic herbs and their uses will give you an idea of how and why different herbs are used and which ones may be helpful for you.

 Rhodiola Rosea is a cooling adaptogenic herb.
 This popular tonic herb is sometimes called golden root, or rosavin, which is a main constituent of rhodiola.

 Because of its broad range of actions, rosavin has several important health benefits:

 Salidroside is another important constituent.
 It may be responsible for rhodiola's anti-aging, anti-anxiety effects.
 In laboratory studies, rhodiola actually restored malfunctioning body systems.
 Salidroside protected against oxidative stress, slowed aging and extended the lifespan of fruit flies and human cells.

 If you decide to give this adaptogenic herb a try, keep in mind that clinical trials were conducted using wild plants from Siberia.
 To experience the full range of rhodiola's benefits, purchase extracts containing rosavin and salidroside.